Map of China's Grand Canal

 China's Grand Canal or Emperor's Canal

 The Grand Canal (大运河) Da Yunhe is a waterway of amazing grandeur and importance.
 Linking north and south China it provided safe transportation insulated from the threats of storms and pirates on the high seas.
 Just as significant to China as the more famous Great Wall it is a testament to the immense organized manpower used in its construction.
 It spans 1,100 miles [1,770 kms] making it the longest canal system in the world.
 It is also known as the 京杭大运河 JīngHáng Dà Yùnhé where ‘Jing’ stands for Beijing and ‘Hang’ for Hangzhou - naming it the ‘Beijing Hangzhou grand canal’.
-Another old name is the ‘River of locks’ 闸河 Zhá hé, it is roughly equal in length to the distance between New York and Florida or London and Tangiers.
+Another old name is the ‘River of Locks’ 闸河 Zhá hé, it is roughly equal in length to the distance between New York and Florida or London and Tangiers.

 How it was built

 Mostly built over the flood plains made by the wandering Yellow River, long stretches are flat and so were easy to construct.
-Some sections needed to be built above ground level requiring high levees to be built up so that a deep excavation could be made for the navigable channel.
+Some sections needed to be made above ground level requiring huge levees to be built up so that a deep excavation could be made for the navigable channel.
 Near the edge of Shandong at Jining there are locks to allow it to climb the foothills of Meng Shan.
 This section was built around 1280CE to shorten the length by about 435 miles [700 kms].
-Locks are also needed to take it down to the level of the Yangzi at Yangzhou.
+There are also locks to take it down to the level of the Yangzi at Yangzhou.
 At this time a lock was typically a 'flash' lock, a boat raced down a slope on a shallow burst of released water.
 The more familiar modern 'pound' lock with gates was invented around 984.
-The pound lock is much safer for the boat and uses far less water.
+The pound lock ➚ is much safer for the boat and uses far less water.
 Although the Grand Canal is a mighty transport artery, travel is very slow, with journey times of about one year from end to end.
 Such a length of time renders it unsuitable for transport of perishable goods, but silk, wood, coal, bricks and porcelain could all be transported as bulk freight.
 Rice from the south traveled up to the north (100,000 tons a year in the Tang dynasty) this was, historically its most important freight.
 Like the Nile in Egypt, the Grand Canal served as a vital lifeline for food from the agricultural south to the urban north.

 Extension to Beijing

 When Hangzhou was the capital of China during the Southern Song dynasty the southern section, south of the Yangzi had great importance.
 A new route via Hongze Lake was introduced.
 Later in the Yuan dynasty the canal was further extended to take the canal directly to the new capital at Beijing.
 The new route bypassed the sections taking the canal on the long detour to Luoyang, reducing the total travel time considerably.
 The route of the original canal to Luoyang is shown on the map.
-However the frequent floods of the Yellow River and frequent droughts made this section unreliable and fell out of use.
+However the frequent floods of the Yellow River and droughts made this section unreliable and fell out of use.
 Grain transport to Beijing moved to the sea by way of the port of Tianjin.

 Decline and modern revival